fwkrumm/shmlock/README.md

 ### Troubleshooting

+For Python 3.13 and later versions, there is an additional parameter for `SharedMemory(..., track: bool = True)` which disables the shared memory tracking that causes the following tracking issues.
+Adding this parameter to the lock is still a pending task.

 On POSIX systems, the `resource_tracker` will likely complain that either `shared_memory` instances were not found or spam `KeyErrors`.
 This issue is known:

 https://bugs.python.org/issue38119 (forwarded from https://bugs.python.org/issue39959) originally found at https://stackoverflow.com/questions/62748654/python-3-8-shared-memory-resource-tracker-producing-unexpected-warnings-at-appli